Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 As you can see from the above, although we’re ranking at #2 for the keyword “WPX hosting review” but you can see that our search result clearly gets more attention after implementing star ratings (which ultimately leads to more click-through rates).

-There’s no thumb rule that your contents get featured snippets on Google with star ratings but it entices people to click on your results which ultimately lead to more clicks (which are definitely helpful for getting into top 10 search results and you’ll have higher chances of getting featured snippets too!).
+There’s no thumb rule that your contents get snippets on Google with star ratings but it entices people to click on your results which ultimately lead to more clicks (which are definitely helpful for getting into top 10 search results and you’ll have higher chances of getting them too!).

 So are you convinced now that you can increase your chances of getting featured images by implementing star ratings?
 Good!